apitube/docs/content/docs/NewsArticles/readme.md

 ---
 sidebar_position: 8
-slug: '/get-articles'
+slug: '/news-articles'
 ---

-# Worldwide News API
+# News Articles

 Access real-time breaking news worldwide with the APITUBE API.
 Utilize various filters to refine and obtain the specific results you're looking for.